chadmando/thinkinginbytes/content/posts/hard-choices/index.md

 {{< centeredimage src="1.png" alt="Hard Choices Easy Life Options" caption="Hard Choices Or Easy Choices" width="800px" >}}

 > NOTE: This phrase is also a common headline for LinkedIn profiles.
 > Try searching LinkedIn for "Hard Choices, Easy Life".

-This popular quote attributed to Jerzy Gregorek [^4].
+This popular quote is attributed to Jerzy Gregorek [^4].
 The post's comments are filled with messages of agreement and confirmation.
 At first, this quote rings true.
 It sounds like a different form of advice I've been given many times.